 The thickness of any floor surface directly influences the amount of impact and protection it can offer.
 Dropping heavy weights (barbells, dumbbells, etc.) can damage the original subfloor and the ground underneath if your flooring isn't thick enough.
 The floor surface thickness will depend on the activities you’re planning to do and also the make up of the sub floor.

 Here's a quick overview of some standard flooring thickness.

-- 5mm: This is the thinnest option available and works well for cardio machines and activities like yoga.
+- 5mm: This is the thinnest floor option available and works well for cardio machines, fitness rooms and activities like yoga.
 5mm will provide excellent traction and impact resistance against dropping lightweight dumbbells and walking foot traffic.

-- 7-10mm This is the most popular thickness for home gym projects.
+- 7-10mm This is the most popular thickness for home gym flooring.
 These tend to offer the best all round solution without significantly increasing the existing floor levels and reducing ceiling height.
+Pavigym Rubber Flooring.

 - 10-15mm These will accommodate high-intensity interval training (HIIT), jumping, and protection against heavier weights of around 20kg (sub floor dependent).